markydoug/classification-project/README.md

 * Explore data in search of drivers of churn
     * Answer the following initial question
+        * How often do customers churn?
         * Does a customer's tenure affect churn?
         * Do higher monthly charges affect churn?
-        * Do those who have a month-to-month contract churn more?
+        * Does contract type affect churn?
         * Do those with no tech support churn more?

 * Develop a model to predict if a customer will churn